-Consistent with our published 2030 sustainability goals, emission intensity is measured relative to a baseline of emissions recorded in 2019.
-The Emissions Intensity calculation is based on operating days, which are defined as a day for which a rig is contracted to earn a dayrate during the firm contract period after operations commence.
-Emissions intensity is calculated by dividing emissions generated by our rigs on operating days by the number of operating days.
-In considering the scope of the Emissions Intensity Reduction goal to introduce to our bonus program, we identified Norway as the geographic location that was best positioned to positively affect emissions due to the country's commitment to emissions continually evolve.
-The Company's Norwegian fleet is approximately 25% of our 2022 global operating fleet and is our second largest geographical region based on fleet size.
+The Operations Emissions Intensity calculation is based on operating days, which are defined as days for which a rig is contracted to earn a dayrate during the firm contract period after operations commence.
+Operations Emissions intensity is calculated by dividing operations emissions generated by our rigs on operating days by the number of operating days.